khdgsn/mixedMessages/README.md

 # mixedMessages Project (Codecademy)
-A group project, with my good buddy Jordan.
-It will produce a random sentence about an newly discovered alien, their name and what they like eat.
+A group project, with my good buddy Jordan (@Jordan966 on GitHub).
+It will produce a random sentence about an newly discovered alien race, their name and what they like eat.

-Technologies used
+Technologies Used
 ----------------
-JavaScript <br>
+* JavaScript <br>
-Node.js <br>
+* Node.js <br>
-Git Bash <br>
+* Git Bash <br>
-Visual Studio Code
+* Visual Studio Code

-Future visions
+Future Visions
 --------------
-- add HTML & CSS to make a simple website
+- Implement this JS file into a basic HTML site styled with CSS.